What’s the best way to transfer a relative’s house into my name? – North Carolina

 Short Answer

 In North Carolina, the “best” way to transfer a relative’s house depends on one key fact: whether the relative is alive and able to sign a deed, or whether the transfer has to happen through an estate after death.
 If the relative is living and competent, the usual path is a properly drafted deed signed before a notary and recorded with the county Register of Deeds.
-If the relative has died, the transfer typically requires an estate process (and sometimes an executor’s deed) before the deed can be recorded correctly.
+If the relative has died, the transfer typically requires an estate process (and sometimes a personal representative’s deed) before the deed can be recorded correctly.

 Understanding the Problem